Table of Contents

 Raw Land

 Securing financing for raw land can be challenging.
-Raw land, also called unimproved land, is entirely undeveloped, meaning it lacks roads and electrical, water, and sewage systems.
+Land that has never been built on, also called unimproved land, is entirely undeveloped, meaning it lacks roads and electrical, water, and sewage systems.

 To improve your chances of loan approval, it’s a good idea to have a comprehensive development plan to show lenders.

-Of course raw land is generally cheaper than land that has been partially developed, but because it is virtually untouched, it is not possible to know what major issues await when you start development.
+Of course, raw land is generally cheaper than land that has been partially developed, but because it’s virtually untouched, it is not possible to know what major issues await when you start development.

 Recommended: How to Find a Contractor for Home Remodeling